 The Planning & Zoning Commission typically meet on the third Monday of each month at 7:00 p.m. at City Hall, 111 Logsdon.

 Citizens needing to go before the Planning & Zoning Commission should make application at City Hall.
 Our staff will place the item on the next agenda after application, fee, and backup documents are received.
-Depending on what item is being brought before the Board, a pre-application meeting with the Director of Community Services and Director of Utilities is required before application process can begin.
+Occasionally, a pre-application meeting with the Director of Community Services and Director of Utilities is required before application process can begin.